TongQM/tongqm.github.io/_posts/2020-01-04-Intro to Inventory Control 3.md

 Though we find the first order conditions, it seems impossible to calculate.
 Here we assume $x\sim N(\mu,\sigma)$ and use iteration to approach the optimal solution.

-- Just start from EOQ (assume there's expected shortage equals zero) and use
+- Just start from EOQ (assume there's no expected shortage) and use

 $$F(R)=1-\frac{hQ}{p\lambda}$$